 Can I use the Helium mobile app to stake my validator?

-NO!
-At initial launch, validator staking can ONLY originate from a command line interface wallet (known as a CLI Wallet).
+No. At initial launch at least, validator staking can ONLY originate from a command line interface wallet (known as a CLI Wallet).
 This is a bit more technical and requires setting up a linux computer to run the CLI wallet, so you will need to research and set up a CLI wallet on your own in order to self stake a validator.

 I don't know how to use the CLI wallet?
 Can I still stake my own validator?